Electronic Health Records (EHR)

 EHR is considered powerful not only because of the critical data in it but also because of the ease and convenient way it offers for sharing medical data.
 Making health information accessible instantly among various authorized providers across different health facilities and practices, EHRs help them to coordinate care and make information-based clinical decisions.
 EHRs may be shared among health organizations and clinicians related to patients' care such as specialists, pharmacies, labs, imaging facilities, emergency medical centers, and clinics located in educational institutions and workplaces.

 EHRs prove to be essential in meeting the requirements of Meaningful Use that is a Medicaid and Medicare program supporting EHR use for improving patient care.
 It is essential that providers follow certain pre-defined criteria that serve as guidelines to make use of EHR effectively and for achieving Meaningful Use and preventing penalties on Medicaid and Medicare reimbursements.
 EHRs are considered the future of healthcare as they are enriched with critical patient information that enables care coordination among providers in the healthcare environment and informs clinical decisions.

 What is EMR?

-Electronic Medical Records (EMR) comprises all the details that are found in a paper chart, such as diagnoses, medications, medical history, allergies, and immunization dates.
+Electronic Medical Records (EMR) comprises all the details that are found in a paper chart, such as diagnoses, medications, health record, allergies, and immunization dates.
 Inside medical practices, EMRs work well, but use of EMRs is found to be limited as they do not travel out of the practice.
 In fact, it is required to print out the medical records of patients to be mailed to other providers who need them.